bretonics/CHOMP/README.md

 #### **'.txt'**
 Report with each gRNA sequence's details.

 CHOMP will report how many occurrences of this sequence are present in the target sequence (off-target sites), along with the number of base pair matches (identities) for each.
-You can use this to determine which CRISPR target is best to use.
+You can use this to determine which gRNA sequence is best to use for target.

 | Name | Sequence | Strand | Palindrome | Subject | Start | Occurrences | Identities
 | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- | :------------- |